-At St. Joseph’s, we deliver a high-quality Computing curriculum that equips pupils to use computational thinking and creativity to understand and change the world.
-The core of Computing is Computer Science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
+At St. Joseph’s, we deliver a high-quality Computing curriculum that equips pupils with computational thinking and creativity to understand and change the world.
+The core of Computing is Computer Science.
+Pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-We aim for all pupils to become digitally literate and we give them the means to be able to use and express themselves and develop their ideas through information and communication technology, with a focus on e-safety, at a level suitable for the future workplace and as active participants in a digital world.

 Our Computing curriculum ensures that all pupils: